Kings & Queens (Ava Max song): Music video

 A visualizer was released along with the song on March 12, 2020, which depicts Max as a queen holding a glass of champagne and sword, with a royal deck of cards.
 She confirmed on the song's release date that she already filmed the official music video, describing it as "very colorful, super fun, crazy dancing, and a big celebration", and likened it to a rainbow.
 The music video was released on March 27, 2020, and is directed by Isaac Rentz.
 Max is seen dancing in a heaven-themed throne room with a group of dancers, as she was inspired by Khaleesi from American television series Game of Thrones, and wanted to portray an Amazonian queen surrounded by warriors.
 Max and Rentz used a moodboard to list several ideas for the feminist-themed music video, with the former often texting ideas to the latter during the night to ensure that it would be perceived as "authentic and personal".
 Max envisioned the video to be "royal, but in a modern, futuristic kind of way", to ensure that it would feel simple.

-The video opens with Max holding a sword between her legs as she sits on a golden throne.
+The video opens with Max striking poses on a golden throne while holding a sword between her legs.
 She then organizes a banquet, in which several dancers begin drinking champagne and eating food, before performing a dance sequence.
 During the pre-bridge guitar solo, the dancers wield electric axes.
+These events rotate amongst themselves and are interspersed with Max on a giant chessboard, knocking over the playing pieces.